sathwikav/Sign-Language-Detection-using-Python-and-OpenCV/README.md

 # Sign-Language-Detection-using-Python-and-OpenCV

+This project is built using python, OpenCV and developed using flask.
+The flask application coverts text to sign language and detects the sign language and coverts it into alphabets.
+To test, install all the requirements before running the files and follow the steps below.

 ## steps to run the flask  application :

 The given dataset is more than 25MB, this is the link for the dataset : https://www.kaggle.com/datasets/datamunge/sign-language-mnist